-At doing hydrogen, data protection is the highest priority.
+At Flow – making hydrogen happen, data protection is the highest priority.
 Therefore, we would like to provide you with detailed information on the following:

-- Which information doing hydrogen collects when you visit our website.
+- Which information Flow – making hydrogen happen collects when you visit our website.

 - The purposes for which this information is processed.